mgrsskls/blog/_posts/2019-08-21-how-to-organize-components.md

 Again, this is nothing static and can be adapted for every project.
 Especially having a directory called `content` with components that can be picked by editors, makes of course only sense when there is actually a CMS behind the scenes.

-If you are looking for a component library that plays well together with what I described in this post, feel free to check out <a href="https://github.com/mgrsskls/headman" target="_blank" rel="nofollower">headman</a>.
+If you are looking for a component library that plays well together with what I described in this post, feel free to check out <a href="https://github.com/mgrsskls/headman" rel="noopener">headman</a>.
 It is a small node module that can be used to develop your components in isolation, no matter how you organize them.